ed-chin-git/DS-Usesful-Resources/Interview_questions.md

 ### Week 1.1:

 1. What data would you love to acquire if there were no limitations?

 2. What would you do with that data (projects, startups, apps)?

 3. Bring something for “Show and Tell” (screenshare) that got you interested in this data or shows why it is interesting to you.

 ### Week 1.2:

 1. Why are you at Lambda School?
+        I am attending Lambda School to upgrade my technical skills and move into the field of Data Science.
 2. What did you do before Lambda School?
+      I am
 3. What is something interesting about you?

 ### Week 2: